 Mayer remembers Jobs, after helping to introduce products at several MacWorld keynotes, as being “almost iridescent.”

-"One second he would be talking to you about 'architecture' as it related to digital data flow, and then in a microsecond turn his head a different way and mention Bob Dylan or a killer sushi place and just be the biggest rock star on the planet," Mayer said.
+“One second he would be talking to you about ‘architecture’ as it related to digital data flow, and then in a microsecond turn his head a different way and mention Bob Dylan or a killer sushi place and just be the biggest rock star on the planet,” Mayer added.

 You Really Can Tweet Too Much

 While plugging Apple and BlackBerry, Mayer stumbled upon Twitter.
 And like many devotees, he discovered the site ate up too much of his time.
-He built up nearly four million followers, who delighted in reading such daily ramblings as, "I just woke up from a dream about drinking water.
-When you get to live your dreams, your actual dreams are boring as sh*t."
+He built up nearly four million followers, who delighted in reading such daily ramblings as, “I just woke up from a dream about drinking water.
+When you get to live your dreams, your actual dreams are boring as sh*t.”
 But one day, he decided to shut down the account and leave his fans hanging.
-His Tumblr blog doesn't have nearly the amount of followers he had on Twitter, but he said Twitter has become a dangerous addiction that he had a hard time quitting.
+His Tumblr blog doesn’t have nearly the amount of followers he had on Twitter, but he added that Twitter has become a dangerous addiction that he had a hard time quitting.

 Twitter, though, was more difficult.

 “I stopped using Twitter as an outlet and I started using Twitter as the instrument to riff on, and it started to make my mind smaller and smaller and smaller,” he added in another Rolling Stone article.
 “And I couldn’t write a song.”